Exercise For Older Adults

 Start with modified sit-ups and some simple toe-touches:

 • Abdomen: Lie on the floor on your back.
 Bend your knees and bring your feet closer to your body.
 Place your feet flat on the ground.
 Keep your knees together.
 Fold your arms across your chest.
-Now, attempt to curl up by contracting your stomach muscles.
-You don't have to perform a complete sit-up, but, if you can, that's great.
+Now, simply contract your stomach muscles.
+Don't perform a complete sit-up.
+Keep your spine straight at all times.
 Additional abdominal exercises can be added as you get more comfortable.
 For example, if you point your knees outward, away from each other, while keeping your feet together, you will take your hip flexors out of the movement, thus forcing your abdominal muscles to work harder.

 • Back Exercises: I always recommend that older adults be VERY careful when doing back exercises, especially if they have osteoporosis.
 It doesn't take much to injure the back, and this can really affect your quality-of-life.
 NEVER do these exercises: